-Today, you are likely to spend a great deal of time strolling through a department store wanting to buy either a wall poster commemorating the first day of spring or a lazy Susan for you dining room table.
-Be on the lookout for malfunctioning pocket calculators.
+Today, you are likely to spend a great deal of time waiting for visits from door-to-door solicitors hoping to buy either a pair of designer sunglasses or looseleaf notebook paper.
+Be on the lookout for letters from the Internal Revenue Service.

 Your Complete Scope

 In 1914, Ford paid workers who were age 22 or older $5 per day -- double the average wage offered by other car factories.